Last update: 02/07/2024

-It’s been five years now that we have been living on the island of Tahiti, and three years since we started this blog with Mélanie, with passion.
+It’s been five years now that we have been living on the little paradise of Tahiti, and three years since we started this blog with Mélanie, with passion.
 While we have written more than thirty articles about French Polynesia, we had not yet had the time to write about this little spot, the Vaipahi Garden, located on the edge of the Tahiti peninsula.

 I must admit that the “what to do in Tahiti” article is still on stand-by since a while, even if the essential is already written.
-And among the things to do and see on the island, such as the Papeete market, a walk at the Vaipahi water garden is, in my opinion, a must.
+And among the things to do and see on the island, such as the Papeete market, a walk and an excursion at the Vaipahi water garden is, in my opinion, a must.
 Do not expect anything truly spectacular, but it’s a very nice family outing to do if you’re traveling to Tahiti or even if you’re locals wanting to spend half a day in a lovely place.

 My parents were on vacation in Tahiti for a month and we then took the occasion to go on this little Sunday stroll, very much appreciated by all the locals to go for a walk with their children or pets.
 We decided to start with the hike on the mountain side.
 Unfortunately, we finally didn’t see much of the sun and we even arrived in the rain.
 Note that it is the rainy season when I’m writing this article (January 2021) and the weather is quite ordinary, given the time of year.
 Clouds finally clear up slowly, and we quietly begin this walk in the mountains, hoping not to get a big rain shower on our heads along the trail!